$2,500,000

-The Perecman Firm, P.L.L.C., Obtains $2.5 Million Settlement for Union Laborer Who Fell Through Temporary Platform on Manhattan worksite.
+The Perecman Firm, Obtains $2.5 Million Settlement for Union Laborer Who Fell Through Temporary Platform on Manhattan worksite.

+The Perecman Firm, was successful in recovering $2.5 million in compensation for an injured construction worker who was injured on a worksite in Manhattan.
+The case stems from an incident which took place in March 2002, when the plaintiff, a union laborer, had been building a walkway which would have traversed a trench containing pipes.
 While working inside the trench, the plaintiff had been instructed that he would be able to stand on a temporary platform erected to protect the pipes from being damaged.
 During the course of his work, however, the platform shifted, and the plaintiff fell to the bottom of the trench.
 He suffered serious injuries to his knees as a result.
+In a lawsuit filed against the owner of the job site and the property management group, The Perecman Firm, brought several claims against the defendants, including claims that:

 • The platform was not properly safeguarded and secured as required by Labor Law 241(6);